Looking for powerful WordPress hosting and interested in Rocket.Net? Rocket.net and WordPress are the perfect combinations for each other.

 |Pricing:||Starts at $1/mo (renews $25/mo)|

 Let’s see how things went when I gave it a try.

-One of the first things that I look for in a hosting service is how user friendly is their onboarding process.
-This is my personal measuring scale on any SaaS product.
+One of the first things that I look for in a hosting service is how user-friendly is their onboarding process.
+This is my personal measuring scale for any SaaS product.

 The Mission Control

 This is the place where you manage your WordPress site/sites.
 Do not confuse it with WordPress Dashboard.
 That is different from mission control.

 Mission control shows the sites, estimated traffic, disk and bandwidth usage — along with options to create new sites and edit existing ones.

 You can contact customer support using the same page.